New York Strip Steak

 Ingredients You’ll Need

-Let’s gather our simple ingredients before making this amazing New York Strip Steak recipe.
-For those who prefer a slightly different texture or flavor, ribeye steak, with its rich marbling and tender bite, makes an excellent alternative.
+Let’s get ready to make this amazing ny strip steak and gather our simple ingredients, first.
+For those who prefer a slightly different texture or flavor, a skirt steak, like in this Churrasco steak recipe, with its rich marbling and tender bite, makes an excellent alternative.

 • New York Strip Steaks – The steaks should weigh about 8 ounces each and be roughly 1-1/2 inches thick.